-This indicator measures the average wait time (in days) for the initial RAI-HC assessment after a client has been referred to the case management program.
-The first RAI-HC is assumed to occur at the first home visit by a community care professional.
+This indicator measures the average wait time (in days) for the initial RAI-HC assessment after a client has been admitted to the Home Health Case Management (HHCM) program.

 This indicator reflects our capacity, relative to need, for conducting the initial RAI-HC assessment in a timely manner, which is important for understanding the clients' health status and care needs as well as facilitating the provision of additional long term care services.